 Article V. Committees of the University Senate

 V.Section 1.
-The Executive Committee
+The Executive Committee.

 V.Section1.A.
 Composition.
-The Executive Committee of the University Senate shall have no fewer than seven (7) but no more than ten (10) members distributed as follows: one (1) member who is the University President, one (1) member who is the Chief Academic Officer, one (1) member who is the Presiding Officer of the University Senate, one (1) member who is the Presiding Officer Elect of the University Senate, one (1) member who is the Secretary of the University Senate, and up to five (5) additional members as specified in V.Section1.A.1 and V.Section.1.A.2.
+The Executive Committee of the University Senate (or equivalently the Executive Committee) shall have no fewer than seven (7) but no more than ten (10) members distributed as follows: one (1) member who is the University President, one (1) member who is the Chief Academic Officer, one (1) member who is the Presiding Officer of the University Senate, one (1) member who is the Presiding Officer Elect of the University Senate, one (1) member who is the Secretary of the University Senate, and up to five (5) additional members as specified in V.Section1.A.1 and V.Section.1.A.2.
 The Chair of the Executive Committee shall be the Presiding Officer of the University Senate.
 The Vice-Chair of the Executive Committee shall be the Presiding Officer Elect of the University Senate.
-Within ten (10) calendar days of its membership being completely determined, the incoming Executive Committee shall hold an organizational meeting at which they elect a Secretary.
-This election shall be presided over by the Chair of the Executive Committee.
+The Secretary of the Executive Committee shall be the Secretary of the University Senate.

 V.Section1.A.1.
 Academic Unit Representation.
-For each college or the library not represented from among the three (3) University Senate Officers serving on the committee, the outgoing Subcommittee on Nominations shall nominate an incoming elected faculty senator from that academic unit to serve on the Executive Committee.
+For each college or the library not represented among the three (3) University Senate Officers serving on the committee, the outgoing Subcommittee on Nominations shall nominate an incoming elected faculty senator from that academic unit to serve on the Executive Committee.
 This process shall never result in more than four additional members to the Executive Committee.

 V.Section1.A.2.
 Chair Emeritus.
-Should the Chair of the outgoing Executive Committee not be reelected to the Executive Committee, (s)he shall serve as an ex-officio non-voting member of the incoming Executive Committee to assist with continuity for the following academic year.
+Should the Chair of the outgoing Executive Committee not be an elected faculty senator on the incoming Executive Committee, the Chair of the outgoing Executive Committee shall serve as an ex-officio non-voting member of the incoming Executive Committee to assist with continuity for the following academic year.

 V.Section1.B.
 Meetings.
 The Executive Committee shall meet as needed throughout the year to facilitate the functioning of the University Senate.
-Meetings of the Executive Committee may be called by the Chair, the University President, or by written request from a majority of the Executive Committee membership.
+Meetings of the Executive Committee may be called by its Chair, the University President, the Chief Academic Officer, or by written request from a majority of the Executive Committee membership.
 A majority of the Executive Committee membership shall constitute a quorum.

 V.Section1.C.
 Duties.
 The duties of the Executive Committee shall include the following:

 V.Section1.C.1.
+Advisory to Administration.

-Advisory to University PresidentThe elected members of the Executive Committee shall constitute an advisory committee of the faculty to the University President.V.Section1.C.2.
+V.Section1.C.1.a.
+Advisory to President.
+The elected members of the Executive Committee shall constitute an advisory committee of the faculty to the University President.

+V.Section1.C.1.b.
+Advisory to Chief Academic Officer.
+The elected members of the Executive Committee shall constitute an advisory committee of the faculty to the Chief Academic Officer.

+V.Section1.C.2.
 Set Agenda.
-The Executive Committee shall set the agenda for all regular meetings of the University Senate in compliance with II.Section3.A.4.
+The Executive Committee shall set the agenda for all meetings of the University Senate in compliance with II.Section3.A.4 and II.Section3.B.3.

 V.Section1.C.3.
 Body of Inquiry.
-The Executive Committee shall, as the need arises, appoint not less than three nor more than five impartial faculty members to serve as the informal body of inquiry (the “body of inquiry”), as described in the Policy Manual of the Board of Regents (803.1102), to mitigate the removal of any tenured or non-tenured faculty member.
+The Executive Committee shall, as the need arises, appoint not fewer than three nor more than five impartial faculty members to serve as the informal body of inquiry (the “body of inquiry”), as described in the Policy Manual of the Board of Regents (8.3.9.2), to mitigate the removal of any tenured or non-tenured faculty member.
 This body of inquiry shall be responsible for the determination of confidentiality relating to such informal inquiries, especially when sensitive information about particular individuals would be otherwise revealed.
 Should this body of inquiry fail to effect an adjustment (e.g. be unable to negotiate a resolution), they shall advise the University President whether dismissal proceedings should be undertaken.
-The body of inquiry’s recommendation shall not be binding on the University President.
+This body of inquiry’s recommendation shall not be binding on the University President.